 Therefore, you’ll need to revisit topics that you may already know or understand to ensure that your information is up to date and completely aligned with the IIA’s standards.

 Though a good number of Part 1 CIA exam questions will be pretty direct, many may be more conceptual.
 These questions can be tricky unless your knowledge of the concepts runs deep, because to answer them, you must be able to tell the difference between key terms and definitions.

 You may find yourself being able to narrow the answer choices down to 2 but then struggling to pick the right answer in the end.

 In this case, I suggest going through these tricky questions very slowly.
-Start by thinking of the 2 answer choices as if they were 2 scenarios in a real business situation.
+Start by thinking of the two answer choices as if they were two scenarios in a real business situation.
 Then, recall the concepts you’ve learned to decide which one intuitively makes more sense.

 Answering questions this way can take a bit more time, but with practice, you’ll develop the intuition you need to handle them properly on the real exam.

 Because the CIA exam consists solely of multiple-choice questions, you’ll want to increase your familiarity with fact patterns and the best answering strategies for MCQs.

-Working through plenty of practice questions and noting any systematic errors you make (e.g., getting the wrong answers for certain topics or certain type of questions) will really help you refine your weak areas and be ready to pass CIA exam Part 1 on your first attempt.
+Working through plenty of practice questions and noting any systematic errors you make (e.g., getting the wrong answers for certain topics or certain types of questions) will really help you refine your weak areas and be ready to pass CIA exam Part 1 on your first attempt.

 A great deal of research proves that writing your own notes engages your various senses in the learning process and forces you to process the concepts in your brain.
 Taking notes demands a lot of time and effort, but it works.